top of page

 • Binge eating occurs, on average, at least once a week for three months.

-It is extremely important to note that weight or appearance is not part of the diagnostic criteria for binge eating disorder.
+It is extremely important to note that weight or appearance is not part of the diagnostic criteria for people with binge eating disorder.

 Have you ever wondered: Do I have binge eating disorder?